BrightstarDB/BrightstarDB/doc/src/Running_BrightstarDB.rst

     The BrightstarDB installer will automatically make the required reservation for running the BrightstarDB server as a Windows service using the default port (8090) and path (/brightstar/)

+note:
+    If you chose to host BrightstarDB in IIS or another web application host then the URL reservation will not be required as IIS (or the other host application) should manage this on your behalf.

 *********************************************
  Running BrightstarDB as a Windows Service